5/14/2025

 Operator

-Nat Schreinder with Scoushabank.
+And we'll take a question from Nat Schrinder with Scotiabank.
 Your line is open.

 speaker

-Yes, hi guys.
+Yes.
+Hi, guys.
 Great quarter.
-And particularly on the EBITDA side, you are usually quite a bit lower than Q1 on EBITDA because of the lower revenue just seasonally that happens in Q1.
-Trying to understand what are you expecting in expenses?
+And particularly on the EBITDA side, you're usually quite a bit lower in Q1 on EBITDA because of the lower revenue just seasonally that happens in Q1.
+Trying to understand what are you expecting in expenses.
 I just go out through the year.
-You are going to be not seeing your traditional ramp in EBITDA even as you ramp revenue to get to your guidance.
+You're going to be not seeing your traditional ramp in EBITDA even as you ramp revenue to get to your guidance.
 Is there some specific expense you want to call out?

 speaker